 Lead based paints were commonly used in the United States until it was found that the lead in the paint posed serious health risks.
 In 1977, the Consumer Product Safety Commission banned the use of lead in paint.
 Because of this, all properties built before 1978 require a Lead Based Paint Disclosure which is mandated by the federal government.
 Here in Texas, the form we use is a form from the Texas Real Estate Commission, Addendum for Seller’s Disclosure of Information on Lead-Based Paint and Lead Based-Paint Hazards as Required by Federal Law.
+The best painting companies Winnipeg avoid using lead based paints, and that is why choosing a good painter is necessary.
 Thanks to its rather lengthy title, most people simply call it the Lead Based Paint Disclosure.

 The Dangers of Lead Based Paint